nobody-125/obcon/Penn 25/Microeconomics/Microeconomics Lectures.md

 * A subsidy given to sellers shifts the seller supply curve right/down
 * Buyers now pay a lower price, but sellers receive more since they are subsidized by the government
 ##### Effect on Surplus
-* [[obcon/Penn 25/Microeconomics/Economic Surplus|Economic Surplus]] is consumer surplus triangle (CS) + producer surplus (PS)
+* [[obcon/Penn 25/Microeconomics/Economic Surplus|ECONOMIC SURPLUS]] is the consumer surplus triangle (CS) + producer surplus (PS) ($CS+PS$)
 * **Consumer Surplus:** Upper triangle will expand because of subsidy, increasing CS
 * **Producer Surplus:** Area below the price received, will massively expand
-* This means that both the CS and PS triangles will actually overlap, this overlapping area is what is subsidized by the government.
+* This means that both the CS and PS triangles will overlap, this overlapping area is what is subsidized by the government.
-* The overlapping area represents gov't expenditure
+* The result is that the overlapping area represents gov't expenditure.
 ##### Surplus Represented by Graph
 ![[obcon/Penn 25/Microeconomics/Files/Pasted image 20251022125128.png]]
 * Observe that consumer surplus before would be A+ the area between the equilibrium latitude, now it is A+B+E after the subsidy.
 Likewise, producer surplus would be expanded from C+ the area between equilibrium attitude.